nephio-project/docs/learning.md

 ## KPT

 * [The kpt Book](https://kpt.dev/book/):  A short online book that covers kpt.
 Well laid out and easy to read in a few hours.
 The examples work well and can be executed in parallel with reading the book.
+* [The Porch User Guide](https://kpt.dev/guides/porch-user-guide):  A User Guide focused on using Porch via the kpt CLI.

 ## 5G Core